lyze237/DockerProxmoxBackup/README.md

 * Environment variable `POSTGRES_USER` on the database container
 * `postgres` user

+To skip a container set the label `backup.skip=true`

 Try and keep the name to the same across backups, so that proxmox can deduplicate it.

 Here's a full swarm example which deploys the container across all nodes: